woodstone121/DeepCore/_posts/2017-08-15-Track_GIS_Technician_Work_with_ELK_part2.md

         hosts => "localhost:9200"
 ```

-The input and output section contains [different parameters](https://www.elastic.co/guide/en/logstash/5.3/plugins-inputs-jdbc.html) such as credentials for logging into the database, SQL statement, and you can even add a scheduler for how often the SQL statement should be run.
+The input and output sections contain [different parameters](https://www.elastic.co/guide/en/logstash/5.3/plugins-inputs-jdbc.html) such as credentials for logging into the database and SQL statement.
+You can even add a scheduler for how often the SQL statement should be run.

-Basically what happens behind-the-scenes is that Logstash will connect to the database, perform the SQL query, and create a document per row.
+Basically what happens behind the scenes is that Logstash will connect to the database, perform the SQL query and create a document per row.
 Each document contains attributes that correspond to the columns.
 Logstash also makes its best guess at the data type of each attribute.

 Additionally, you can add a filter between the input and output which allows you to change up the data retrieved from the SQL statement before it's output to Elasticsearch.
-Since we care to visualize locations containing lat/long, here's an example of a filter that could be added to create a location mapping to the Elasticsearch index.
+Since we care to visualize locations containing latitude and longitude, here's an example of a filter that could be added to create a location mapping to the Elasticsearch index:

 ```
 filter {